What's Going On

 John J. O'Hagan; Set & Costume Design: Leah McFall; Lighting: Tom Halsey; PC: Chris Ajuoga

-Happen/Chance: The Show @ dlrMill Theatre
+Happen/Chance: The Show @ The Civic Theatre, Tallaght

 (L-R) John J. O'Hagan, Charlie Kranz, Paul Nugent, Anna Nugent; PC Sancar Çalişkan

-For only our third outing as Dublin's newest long-form improvisational theatre troupe we were incredibly pleased to have packed the place out and each of us (audience and actors alike) had a ball riding the Wheel of Archetype!
+We were incredibly pleased to have packed the place out and each of us (audience and actors alike) had a ball riding the Wheel of Archetype!

 One audience member gave us this feedback: